 Solar panel savings calculator: how much can you save with solar?

 So how much are your neighbors actually saving over 20 years as a result of installing a solar energy system?
-As you might expect, this depends on where you live.
+As you might expect, this depends on where you live – different cities and states have electricity costs charged by your local utility company, different amounts of sunshine, and different local rebates and incentives for going solar.
 For example, homeowners will save about $17,000 on average in Portland when they go solar.
 In Boston, homeowners will save about $43,000 on average, and in Los Angeles, homeowners can save a whopping $50,000 over 20 years.

 Three Tips for Solar Shoppers